KatapultDevelopment/katapult-pro-api-documentation/README.md

 Server error codes, like 500, that do not have an associated JSON response indicates that your request has not made it to the API interface.
 This error has not been returned by the API and is likely an error in handling the transmission of the API call.

 ## Job ID
-Theuser can open a Katapult Pro job and look to the url to obtain the actual JobId.
-In the example below, the JobId is “-MWjCEDgYy9qzw2zZ2dc,” which is the ID after the ‘#’ sign in the url.
+The user can open a Katapult Pro job and look to the url to obtain the actual Job ID.
+In the example below, the Job ID is “-MWjCEDgYy9qzw2zZ2dc,” which is the ID after the ‘#’ sign in the url.

 //katapultpro.com/map/#-MWjCEDgYy9qzw2zZ2dc